 So given all that, what was the hike like?
 Well, it was snowy, at least on my visit.
 When I hiked, there was about 3 to 4 inches of fresh snow on the trail.

 Now that said, I passed plenty of people on the trail who didn’t have micro spikes.
 So it is possible (at least on certain days) to hike without micro spikes or hiking poles.
 But I can say that they did not have as secure footing and did slip and slide a bit on the snow.
-So, if possible, I’d recommend purchasing your own spikes.
+So, if possible, I’d recommend purchasing your own spikes or renting them if you don’t have your own.

 My other piece of advice is to do the trail counter clockwise.
 I started down the Navajo Loop, crossed the bottom of the canyon, and hiked back up the Queen’s Garden Trail.
 This is what the rangers recommend, but it’s also my recommendation as well.
 The Navajo Loop is steeper and I think it’s a lot easier to hike than going down.
 As you climb out of the canyon, the Queen’s Garden Trail has a longer ascent, but it’s more gradual.
 I think this is especially better when you’re hiking in the snow.